Home / Technology / The Antikythera Mechanism, The World’s “First Computer”

 Over a century ago, the broken remains of the Antikythera Mechanism were recovered from a shipwreck off the coast of Antikythera, Greece.
 It was found in pieces, 82 fragments of an ancient puzzle that together revealed something of an anachronism: the world’s oldest known computer.

-Created some time around 150-100 B.C. in Ancient Greece, this bronze device accurately calculated the movements of planets, and likely assisted in the creation of calendars, full-moon and eclipse predictions, and even horoscopes.
+Created some time around 150-100 B.C. in Ancient Greece, this bronze device accurately calculated the movements of planets, and likely assisted in the creation of calendars, full moon and eclipse predictions, and even horoscopes.

 X-ray tomography in 2006 revealed the intricate details of the device’s inner mechanisms, as well as ancient inscriptions explaining its purpose.
 But even today, there’s still a lot we don’t understand, and so the research continues.

-In fact, former Science Museum curator Michael Wright actually created a replica of the machine at his home, hoping to delve deeper into its ancient mysteries.
+In fact, former Science Museum curator Michael Wright has actually created a replica of the machine at his home, hoping to delve deeper into its ancient mysteries.

 According to BBC News, Wright “estimates he has spent more than 1,000 hours on the project,” and he “taught himself radiography, even devising his own apparatus to help X-ray the mechanism.”